Pierre-Lannoy/wp-apcu-manager/README.md

 See [WordPress directory page](https://wordpress.org/plugins/apcu-manager/).

 __APCu Manager__ works on dedicated or shared servers.
-It is compatible with all plugins using APCu, like OPcache Manager, Traffic or W3 Total Cache.
+It is compatible with all plugins using APCu, like PerfOps.One suite or W3 Total Cache.
 Its main management features are:

 * individual object deletion;
 * full cache clearing.